 Immediate Area Gold Production History

-The following is a small snapshot of some of the gold production history in this region;
+The following is a tiny snapshot of some of the gold production history within the immediate area of the gold properties we offer for sale in this region;

 THE BLACK BEAR MINE